Rodentia ransomware removal instructions

-Rodentia is a ransomware-type infection that belongs to Jigsaw ransomware family.
-The purpose of this malware is to stealthily infiltrate computers, encrypt data and to make ransom demands.
-Such behavior is very common for ransomware-type infections.
-However, due to the fact that Rodentia is poorly programmed, it doesn't actually encrypt files.
-All it does is displays a pop-up window that contains a ransom-demanding message.
-This ransomware was firstly discovered by MalwareHunterTeam.
+First discovered by MalwareHunterTeam, Rodentia is a ransomware-type infection that belongs to the Jigsaw ransomware family.
+The purpose of this malware is to stealthily infiltrate computers, encrypt data, and make ransom demands.
+This behavior is very common to ransomware-type infections.
+Note, however, that Rodentia is poorly-programmed and does not actually encrypt files.
+It simply displays a pop-up window that contains a ransom-demand message.

-The message states that files are encrypted and that victims have to pay a ransom in order to restore them.
-It is also noted that a certain amount of files are being deleted every hour.
-Now, as mentioned above, Rodentia has a number of flaws which leads to its inability to encrypt data.
-However, it is currently unconfirmed whether it actually deletes data - this function might work.
-Additionally, there's a huge credibility that crooks will eventually release an updated Rodentia's version which will actually encrypt data.
-Now the price for "recovery" is $20, which is a joke comparing to other ransomware infections that demand for thousands of dollars.
-Nevertheless, no matter how low or high the price is, it should never be paid, even if your data is actually compromised.
-Ransomware developers in general are notorious for ignoring victims after they submit payments.
-Users simply support cyber criminals' malicious businesses and get nothing in return.
-For this reason, we highly recommend to ignore all encouragements to contact these persons and especially submit payments.
-Again, at the time of research this malware wasn't able to encrypt data.
-However, it might actually start deleting files.
-For this reason, you should immediately scan the system with a reputable anti-virus/anti-spyware suite and eliminate all detected threats.
+The message states that files are encrypted and that victims must pay a ransom to restore them.
+It is also stated that a certain number of files are deleted each hour.
+Rodentia has a number of flaws and is thus unable to encrypt data, however, it is currently unconfirmed whether it deletes data - this function may or may not work.
+Additionally, there is a strong possibility that criminals will release an updated version of Rodentia, which will encrypt data.
+The cost of "recovery" is $20, which is minimal as compared to other ransomware infections that demand thousands of dollars.
+Regardless of the cost, do not pay (even if your data is compromised).
+Ransomware developers generally ignore victims after they submit payments.
+Paying simply supports cyber criminals' malicious businesses and users receive nothing in return.
+Therefore, we strongly advise you to ignore all requests to contact these people or submit payments.
+At time of research, this malware was unable to encrypt data, however, it might start to delete files.
+Therefore, you should immediately scan the system with a reputable anti-virus/anti-spyware suite and eliminate all detected threats.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Internet is full of high-risk ransomware infections that actually encrypt data and make ransom demands.
-YOUR_LAST_CHANCE, CROWN, Dqb - these are only few examples from a long list.
-Although the developers are different, almost all of these viruses are virtually identical.
-There typically are only two major differences: size of ransom and type of encryption algorithm used.
-Unluckily, encryptions are often performed using AES, RSA, and other similar cryptographies that generate unique decryption keys.
-Therefore, if the virus is developed flawlessly, manual decryption without developers' interference is impossible.
-In order to prevent such data losses we highly recommend to maintain regular data backups.
-Just keep in mind that locally stored backups will be compromised together with regular data, which is why you should store them in some remote server or unplugged storage device.
-We also recommend to have multiple backup copies stored in different locations, because there's always a chance that used server/hardware will be damaged.
+The Internet is full of high-risk ransomware infections that actually encrypt data and make ransom demands.
+YOUR_LAST_CHANCE, CROWN, and Dqb are just some examples from many.
+Although the developers differ, these viruses are virtually identical.
+There are typically just two major differences: size of ransom and type of encryption algorithm used.
+Unfortunately, encryptions are often performed using AES, RSA, and other similar cryptographies that generate unique decryption keys.
+Therefore, unless the virus has flaws, manual decryption without the involvement of the developers (not recommended) is impossible.
+To prevent data loss, we strongly advise you to maintain regular backups.
+Bear in mind, however, that locally stored backups are compromised with regular data, and thus you should store them on remote servers or unplugged storage devices.
+Also have multiple backup copies stored in different locations, since there is always the chance that servers/hardware can be damaged.

 How did ransomware infect my computer?

-Infections like Rodentia are usually distributed using trojams, fake software cracks and updaters, email spam campaigns, and third party software download sources.
-Trojans are malicious applications designed to cause so-called "chain infections".
-Such apps simply infiltrate computers and inject them with additional malware.
-Fake software cracks inject malware rather than activating paid software for free.
-Same goes for fake updaters which infect systems by exploiting outdated software's bugs/flaws or simply downloading and installing malware rather than actual updates.
-Crooks employ spam campaigns to send hundreds of thousands of emails consisting of deceptive messages and malicious attachments.
-These messages usually present attachments as some important documents - this way recipients get tricked into opening malicious links/files.
-Last but not least are unofficial software download sources, such as Peer-to-Peer (P2P) networks, free file hosting/freeware download websites, and similar.
-As with email spam campaigns, such sources are used to spread malware by presenting it as legitimate software.
-Users end up downloading and installing malware manually.
+Infections such as Rodentia are usually distributed using trojams, fake software 'cracks' and updaters, spam email campaigns, and third party software download sources.
+Trojans are malicious applications designed to cause "chain infections".
+These apps infiltrate computers and inject them with additional malware.
+Fake software cracks inject malware rather than activating paid software free of charge.
+The same applies to fake updaters, which infect systems by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than updates.
+Criminals employ spam campaigns to send hundreds of thousands of emails containing deceptive messages and malicious attachments.
+These messages usually present attachments as 'important documents' - in this way, recipients are tricked into opening malicious links/files.
+Finally, be aware of unofficial software download sources, such as Peer-to-Peer (P2P) networks, free file hosting/freeware download websites, and similar.
+As with spam email campaigns, these sources are used to proliferate malware by presenting it as legitimate software - users end up manually downloading and installing malware.